Eric Cheung

 He has also mentored emerging journalists at CNN Academy in Abu Dhabi and spoken at the Foreign Correspondents’ Club in Hong Kong.
 He has appeared on BBC World Service radio discussing Hong Kong’s national security law and its implications.

 Now based in London, he is freelancing while pursuing a MSt in Climate, Environmental, and Urban Policy at the University of Cambridge.
-While deeply versed in geopolitics, he believes climate change is the defining challenge of our time — and is expanding his focus to the intersection of journalism, politics, and environmental policy.
+He recently completed an AI Safety Alignment Fellowship at the Cambridge AI Safety Hub and is increasingly focused on climate governance and advanced AI policy.

 Feel free to reach out: eric@ericcheung.uk